oroinc/orocommerce/src/Oro/Bundle/ShoppingListBundle/Resources/doc/api_frontend/shopping_list.md

 Use the **actualize** option when you need to update already existing checkout record according to the latest changes in the shopping list.

+Follow the [Storefront Checkout API Guide](https://doc.oroinc.com/api/checkout-api/) for more details about the checkout process using the API.

 {@request:json_api}
 Example: